jhuangtw/xg2xg/README.md

 A handy lookup table of similar technology and services to help ex-googlers survive the *real* world :)
-pull-requests welcomed. __Please do not list any confidential projects!__
+pull-requests very welcomed. __Please do not list any confidential projects!__

 See also: [The Hadoop Ecosystem Table](https://hadoopecosystemtable.github.io/)